seapvnk/bd/README.md

 ## Getting Started

-Brainfuck a Turing complete language, more information about brainfuck can be find [here](https://esolangs.org/wiki/Brainfuck)
+Brainfuck is a Turing complete language, more information about brainfuck can be find [here](https://esolangs.org/wiki/Brainfuck)

 ### Prerequisites